haskoin/haskoin-core/README.md

 # haskoin-wallet

-This package provides a command lines application called hw (haskoin wallet).
+This package provides a command line application called hw (haskoin wallet).
 It is a lightweight bitcoin wallet featuring BIP32 key management, deterministic signatures (RFC-6979) and first order support for multisignature transactions.
-Both a Haskell and a REST api are exposed for the wallet.
+Both Haskell and REST APIs are exposed for the wallet.

 This package also provides an SPV (simple payment verification) node.